 It is mandatory to remove the dust every 2-3 months.
-EK recommends to use a vacuum cleaner or compressed air to blow the dust away.
-The most dusty is usually the radiator so pay special attention to that.
+EK recommends using a vacuum cleaner or compressed air to blow the dust away.
+The dustiest is usually the radiator so pay special attention to that.
 Do not forget to turn off the computer and unplug the power supply.
 It is recommended to remove the dust outside.